markcoatsworth/readthedocs/docs/admin-manual/setting-up-special-environments.rst

 By default, the dedicated scheduler will never preempt running parallel universe jobs.
-Two configuration variables control preemption of these dedicated resources: SCHEDD\_PREEMPTION\_REQUIREMENTS and SCHEDD\_PREEMPTION\_RANK .
+Two configuration variables control preemption of these dedicated resources: ``SCHEDD_PREEMPTION_REQUIREMENTS`` and ``SCHEDD_PREEMPTION_RANK`` .
 These variables have no default value, so if either are not defined, preemption will never occur.
-SCHEDD\_PREEMPTION\_REQUIREMENTS must evaluate to True for a machine to be a candidate for this kind of preemption.
-If more machines are candidates for preemption than needed to satisfy a higher priority job, the machines are sorted by SCHEDD\_PREEMPTION\_RANK, and only the highest ranked machines are taken.
+``SCHEDD_PREEMPTION_REQUIREMENTS`` must evaluate to ``True`` for a machine to be a candidate for this kind of preemption.
+If more machines are candidates for preemption than needed to satisfy a higher priority job, the machines are sorted by ``SCHEDD_PREEMPTION_RANK``, and only the highest ranked machines are taken.

 Note that preempting one node of a running parallel universe job